Subscribe to our newsletter

-A new report by Bristol’s Director of Public Health, Christina Gray, reveals the enormous health inequalities in Bristol that were evident even before Covid kicked in.
+The report by Bristol’s Director of Public Health, Christina Gray, explains that these differences in outcomes were evident even before Covid kicked in.

 In light of this recent report, you may like to hear how we’re working together with our fund holders and local projects to challenge local health inequalities.
 Last year we awarded over £1.2million to 200+ projects supporting the local community with their physical and mental health.